weberlab-hhu/Helixer/docs/training.md

 > ├── validation_data.species_08.h5
 > └── validation_data.species_09.h5
 > ```
->
-> Of course, using the actual species names or identifiers instead
-> of 'species\_01' ... 'species\_09' would be highly encouraged
-> for organizational purposes.

 ## Model training
 Now we use the datasets in `example/train/` to train a model with our